-After Dr. Huebner and I agree on which areas to address, I opt to shave the frontal third of my head.
+After the surgeon and I agree on which areas to address, I opt to shave the frontal third of my head.
 The surgery goes much faster when the surgeon has a clear path to place the new grafts.
 In these pictures you can make out my original hairline and how much I had receded prior to my first surgery.

 Before my donor site and recipient areas are anesthetized, I take two valium to help me relax.
 The valium feels like a good buzz after you’ve had a few beers.
 After a few stings and pinches, the anesthesia kicks in and I don’t feel a thing.
 Throughout the procedure I am awake and talking and am entertained via Netflix and snacks.

 Removing the donor strips

 Once my donor site is anesthetized, the surgeon uses a scalpel-like instrument to excise two strips, including my old scar, from the donor site in the back of my head.
 The donor site is then stitched together using one long plastic suture.
 Due to the graphic nature of this surgery, I won’t show what it looks like when the donor strips are removed, but here is a good idea:

 Once the donor strips are removed and the donor site is stitched together, a team of three highly trained technicians begin whittling the strips into individual follicular unit grafts.